-This script helps you to answer your mails at your preferred time without having them all in your inbox all the time.
+This script helps you to answer your emails at your preferred time without having them all in your inbox all the time.
 The script, internally, archives snoozed emails for the time and makes them automatically reappear in your inbox as unread/new messages after the set duration.
 Personally, it sounds like the tool we were waiting for.

 Generates and shows a report featuring various metrics based on your email conversations.
-Though it’s similar to Google Account Activity, but you can also extend this script to suit your requirements.
+Though it’s similar to Google Account Activity, you can also extend this script to suit your requirements.
 The generated report includes statistics and graphs for the emails sent and received along with the top recipients and much more things.

 This script auto-saves the PDF versions of your conversations in your Drive and can be extended to convert all your mails.
 The included examples show as how to convert starred or unread messages from inbox.
 However, the script does require some work if you wish to extend or configure it.

 This script is most helpful for people who have thousands of emails (all important enough to keep a copy of), but wish to use a cleaner inbox.
-With the help of this script, they can move old or less-used mails to the Drive, as PDFs.
+With the help of this script, they can move old or less-used mails to the Drive as PDFs.

 label:unread -label:inbox with

 This script saves your time and relieves you from checking or re-visiting unwanted emailsbaryou can just archive them once to get rid of them easily.
 It’s most helpful for notification or reports emails like from banks, service operators, etc. that are important to keep yet don’t need you to check them.

 The script gets all the email addresses from all of your messages having a particular label in your Gmail inbox, thus helping you know who you contact.
 It can process large volumes of emails within seconds and can list the sender’s name and the first communication’s details with the sender.